yum25/simplingo/README.md

 2. Go to [chrome://extensions](chrome://extensions) and press ```Load unpacked```, and select the recently built ```/dist``` directory.
 All of your changes to the source content will be reflected in real time in this build.
 To see new changes, reload the extension.

-3. To start a development server with hot reload, run ```npm run dev```.
-This is preferable to building and running on chrome itself, since we do not have to reload the page and any changes will be automatically reflected on the page.
+3. To start a development environment with both the bundled browser extension and the backend flask api, run ```npm run dev```.

 ### Backend
 1. Run the following commands to create a Python environment and install necessary packages: